🧡 Skip to main content🔍 Skip to search

 View VBScript examples.

-• VBScript do not support Unicode encoding.
+• VBScript does not support Unicode encoding.

 Batch files